Granada is a University city with 60.000 students out of 300.000 inhabitants.

-- The Alhambra, the flagship of the city's vast historical heritage, stands on a hilltop overlooking a city that attracts around three million visitors every year.
+- The Alhambra, the flagship of the city's vast historical heritage, stands on a hilltop overlooking a city that attracts around three million visitors yearly.

 - Culture in Granada fills the city's theatres, stages and streets all year round.

-- Granada holds many festivals during the year, making the city a leading cultural destination.
+- Granada holds many festivals annually, making the city a leading cultural destination.